rishamD/rishamD.github.io/README.md

 ### 3. Prepare Your Resume:

 Before proceeding, ensure your resume is in Markdown format.
 If it's in another format (e.g., Microsoft Word or PDF), you'll need to convert it to Markdown.
 You can use online converters or Markdown editors of your choice.
 We use lightweight markdown due to its simplicity and readability, enabling writers to focus on content creation without being bogged down by complex formatting, while also ensuring compatibility across various platforms and easy version control integration.
+Rename it to "index.md" so it can be hosted on your username.github.io page.

 ### 4. Upload Your Resume: